voldien/VDEngine/README.md

 * Custom Script - Custom script that is attachable to game-object with callback event such as update, preculled and etc.
 * PostEffect - Posteffect for adding visual effects such as guassian-blur, glow, Depth-to-Field and etc.
 * RenderingPipe - Support forward and deferred rendering.
+* Light - point, directional and spot light supported.
-* Shadow - Hard and PCF shadows.
+* Shadow - Hard and PCF shadows supported.
 * Physic - Physic components can be attached to object in order to perform physic simulation.
-* Animation -
+* Animation - animation
 * Audio - Audio is supported through either FMOD or OpenAL.
 Where OpenAL is compiled by default.
 Because it can be installed with a packet manager.
 * Morph - Morph animation is
 * Material -